Embrace Sant Ravidas' ideals to build harmonious, developed India: Adityanath

 Lucknow, Feb 1 (PTI) Uttar Pradesh Chief Minister Yogi Adityanath on Sunday paid tributes to Sant Ravidas on his birth anniversary and called upon people to imbibe the saint's ideals to contribute to the building of a harmonious and developed India.

-In a post on his official X handle, Adityanath said, "Humble salutations on the sacred birth anniversary of Sadguru Ravidas ji Maharaj."
-He said Sant Ravidas' message of service through action, social harmony and equality continues to inspire society even today.
+Sant Ravidas' message of service through action, social harmony and equality continues to inspire society even today, he noted in a post on X.

 "The spirit of 'Sabka Saath, Sabka Vikas, Sabka Prayas, Sabka Vishwas' finds its soul in the teachings of Guru Ravidas ji," the chief minister said, urging people to adopt his thoughts and become partners in building a harmonious and developed India.